Three chords can change the world...or at least make it more interesting

-Hayley also produces Sparkle and Destroy podcast, a show for girls and nasty women who make noisy, vibrant art under Trump.
-She is founder of San Luis Obispo's scrappiest DIY art zine, Swap!, a proud contributor to BUST Online. and played lead guitar Magazine Dirty for years before starting the Crushers.
+Hayley also produces Sparkle and Destroy podcast, a show for girls and nasty women who make noisy, vibrant art.
+She is founder of San Luis Obispo's scrappiest DIY art zine, Swap!, a proud contributor to BUST Online. and played lead guitar in the punk band Magazine Dirty before starting the Crushers.
 She has also played banjo and guitar in country bands Tarweed Two and the Two-Time Boys and Red Eye Junction.
-Hayley works as a freelance writer and resides in San Luis Obispo, CA with her two rat dogs, three feminist chickens (Dolly Parton, Loretta Lynn and Frenchie), and bandmate/lover/road dawg Dr. Reid Cain, Esquire, a fake doctor and fake lawyer and King Dummy at Dr. Cain's Comics in downtown SLO.
-She is still incredibly unglamorous, despite the sequins. ; )
+Hayley works as a freelance writer and resides in San Luis Obispo, CA with her two rat dogs, four feminist chickens (Dolly Parton, Loretta Lynn, Beyonce, and Pilsner), and bandmate/lover/road dawg Dr. Reid Cain, Esquire, a fake doctor and fake lawyer and King Dummy at Dr. Cain's Comics in downtown SLO.
+She is still incredibly unglamorous, despite the sequins and glitter. ; )